mihaiolteanu/mugur/README.md

 is the basics of it.
 See [an extended example for ergodox](#an-extended-example-for-ergodox) for a more rich mugur layout.

-# Supported QMK keycodes and features
+# QMK Keycodes and Features

 mugur-key is just a term I've invented for any of the symbols, characters, strings or lists that can appear in a mugur-keymap.
 In the above example, both